fluxer/bfp/help/input/spm-tools.md

     -N, --note            Check for FIXME/TODO note(s)
     -v, --variables       Check for essential variables
-    -t, --triggers        Check for unnecessary triggers invocation(s) -a, --all             Perform all checks
+    -t, --triggers        Check for unnecessary triggers invocation(s) -u, --users           Check for user(s) being added but not deleted -g, --groups          Check for group(s) being added but not deleted -a, --all             Perform all checks

 ### MERGE MODE